-3.9.1 Assembly of Units with Coiled Cord Handsets
+3.12.1 Assembly of Units with Coiled Cord Handsets

-The following assembly steps are for telephones with coiled cord handsets.
+The following procedure describes the steps required to assemble the telephones with the coiled cord handsets.
 These steps must be accomplished once the enclosure has been mounted and the system wiring is in place.

-- 1. Attach the System wiring to the terminal strip on the telephone chassis assembly. - 2.
-Insert the 6-32 nut in the backbox.
+- 1. Attach the system wiring to the terminal strip on the telephone chassis assembly. - 2.
+Install the 6-32 nuts in the backbox.
 Do not tighten the nuts. - 3.
 Install the telephone chassis assembly in the backbox. - 4.
-Install the trim ring on the backbox using the 6-32 wing nuts.
+Install the trim ring on the backbox with 6-32 wing nuts.
 Do not tighten. - 5.
 Install the door assembly.
-To secure, tighten the wing nuts.
+Tighten the wing nuts.